Welcome to Year One

 Our class is called Moonbeams.

-Our teacher is called Miss Bennett and our teaching assistants are Miss Routledge and Mrs Fisk.
+Our teacher is called Miss Bennett and our teaching assistant is Mrs Fisk.

 Things to remember: